SapphireSlash/F.W.S.F.R.S/README.md

 The goal of this system making it easier which websites should you use.

+> [!IMPORTANT]
-**VERY IMPORTANT:** I will only allow websites that are 100% free because it gets confusing when you add paid websites (especially half paid, half free websites).
+> I will only allow websites that are 100% free because it gets confusing when you add paid websites (especially half paid, half free websites).

 [F.W.S.F.R.S Website Page](https://sapphireslash.nekoweb.org/fwsfrs)